-- Accelerated reading program and daily reading workshops - Cross curricula literacy central to Lower School topic cycle and being developed at all levels within the school Curriculum. - Training offered by Literacy specialists to other subject specialists in upper school - Colour and shape coding system for emergent writers and those needing more support - Ability setting and targeted support for individuals - KS4 External exams offered at range of levels - Support given to parents on how to read with their child.
+- Accelerated reading program and daily reading workshops - Cross curricula literacy central to Lower School topic cycle and being developed at all levels within the school curriculum. - Training offered by Literacy specialists to other subject specialists in upper school - Colour and shape coding system for emergent writers and those needing more support - Use of Visual Phonics to support sounding out and breaking down of individual words - Word Aware programme support vocabulary development across the school - Ability setting and targeted support for individuals - KS4 External exams offered at range of levels

+- Support and workshops given to parents on how to read with their child and support them with writing.